 Under FINRA's rules, the finding that Mr. Mathis was found to have acted willfully subjects him to a "statutory disqualification."
 This means that he might no longer be permitted to continue to work in the securities industry.
 In September 2012, Mr. Mathis submitted to FINRA an application on Form MC-400 in which he sought permission to continue to work in the securities industry, notwithstanding the fact that he is subject to a statutory disqualification.
-A decision on that application is expected during the third or fourth quarter of 2014.
+FINRA's Membership Regulation Department issued a recommendation in support of the application, and a hearing with respect to this application was held in Washington, D.C. on October 16, 2014 before a subcommittee of FINRA's Statutory Disqualification Committee.
+It is not known at this time when a final decision will be issued, as a number of steps in the review process still need to be completed.
 While a denial of that application would preclude Mr. Mathis from continuing to work at the Company's broker-dealer, he would still be able to continue performing his duties for the non-securities side of the business.